 Gillespie, though, says that she was shocked and offended when a grinning Norwegian Air Shuttle supervisor told her that it was impossible for her to fly to Ireland without a passport.

 “He smilingly said there was absolutely no way I could board,” she recalled.
 “This, despite the ticket scans and my passport being recorded online.
-I have since learned that he could have assisted me by contacting TSA to help me to find alternative ID verification.”
+I have since learned that he could have assisted me by contacting TSA to help me.
+TSA could find alternative ID verification.”

 Dejected, she headed home.
 Her next step was to contact us to see if we could intervene with Norwegian.
 She wanted the airline to admit its mistake and issue her a new ticket.

 When I attempted to explain to Gillespie that Norwegian had handled her situation correctly, she would hear none of it.

 Gillespie advised me that I was as ill-informed as Norwegian Air and that the TSA has “all sorts of ways” to allow travelers to fly without ID.
 She forwarded an excerpt from a story that was published online by a well-known travel magazine.
 Amazingly, this article did seem to be suggesting a lost passport may not prevent you from traveling internationally.